4 Tips for Paying at the Gas Pump

 There are several free anti-skimming apps you can install on your phone, such as Skimmer Scanner.
 Using these apps, you can scan a card reader for a skimming device and get an alert if one is detected.
 You can also check your phone’s Bluetooth to see if any strange letters or numbers appear under “other devices.”

-With this additional knowledge you can now be a smarter and more confident card user.
+With these tips, resources, and Greater Texas Credit Union card features, you can now be a smarter and more confident card user when you pay at the pump.

 *Visa’s Zero Liability Policy covers U.S. – issued cards and does not apply to certain commercial card transactions or any transactions not processed by Visa.
 You must notify your financial institution immediately of any unauthorized use.
 For specific restrictions, limitations and other details, please consult your issuer.